Divorce And Bankruptcy: What Happens?

 Kevin F. O'Brien will listen carefully as you describe your situation and help you craft a course of action that works for you and satisfies creditors.
-For a free consultation with our attorney, contact O'Brien Law Firm, LLC.
+For a consultation with our attorney, contact O'Brien Law Firm, LLC.

 Mr. O'Brien‘s special focus includes practice areas of Chapter 7, Chapter 11 and Chapter 13 bankruptcy, alternatives to bankruptcy and skilled assistance with specific types of debt.
 He can also advise when the choice between incurring divorce expenses and pursuing personal bankruptcy is necessary.

 Our toll-free number is 866-504-5969.
 You can also reach us by email message.